vedant-dusane/Ignitia_HexTech/README.md

 	4.Accuracy provides complementary pixel‑level insight.

 	5.The final deployed model corresponds to the highest validation IoU achieved by EfficientNet‑B4 during training.

-Conclusion
+9.Conclusion

 Team HexTech implemented a structured DeepLabV3+ segmentation pipeline centered on EfficientNet‑B4 as the encoder backbone.